The Guide

 Parents describe a supportive, small-school feel with strong teacher-family contact through conferences and home visits.
 Facilities draw fewer compliments than the pastoral side, with one parent noting the buildings will not amaze you but the care will.
 ECIS membership is recent and signals a step up in external benchmarking.
 A reasonable choice for families who want the Cambridge pathway in a smaller community than Reedley or BSM, and who prioritise teacher attention over campus sheen.

-- The school is part of the international network of Hizmet (Gülen-movement) schools, named after the movement's Fountain Magazine.
-This is the relevant context for any family weighing why the school exists in Manila and who it serves; it is non-sectarian in admissions and one Reddit user noted Muslim friends attend without it being a religious school.
+• The school is part of the international network of Hizmet (Gülen-movement) schools, named after the movement's Fountain Magazine.
+This is the relevant context for any family weighing why the school exists in Manila and who it serves; it is non-sectarian in admissions and one parent noted Muslim friends attend without it being a religious school.

-- Parent and ex-student feedback in the public pool is consistently positive but small.
-Aggregate scores on directory listings sit near five stars across roughly half a dozen reviews.
+• Parent and ex-student feedback in the public pool is consistently positive but small.
+Aggregate scores across directory listings sit near five stars across roughly half a dozen reviews.
 One ex-pupil recalled studying there for five years and described it warmly.
 Reviewers describe a supportive environment; one notes the curriculum and care, with the caveat that "the facilities will not amaze you."

-- Senior school class sizes are capped around 16, which several reviewers cite as the headline reason for choosing Fountain over larger Manila internationals. forum threads listing Cambridge A Level options in the city consistently mention Fountain alongside Nord Anglia.
+• Senior school class sizes are capped around 16, which several reviewers cite as the headline reason for choosing Fountain over larger Manila internationals.
+Parents and students listing Cambridge A Level options in the city consistently mention Fountain alongside Nord Anglia.

 1 Government Center, Santolan Town Plaza, Landmark:, Cor Col. ボニー・セラーノ・アベニュー San Juan City, 1500 Metro Manila, Philippines